 The Dover Transfer Station is open nine hours a day and since June, there has been a two-yard dumpster for anything organic.
 The waste from that dumpster will then be picked up by Triple T for Project COW, which collects over 300 tons of organic waste a month from all over New England.

 "We’re in the infancy.
 There’s 10-to-12 staunch composters each week," said Smith.
-"It’s not booming yet but that’s
+"It’s not booming yet but that’s not to say it won’t."

 Triple T started by offering its hauling service in Western Massachusetts.
 It then began finding interested parties like the Windham Solid Waste Management District, which put up two dumpster locations in Brattleboro and named it Project COW.
 One is on Old Ferry Road and the other is on Fairground Road.